-NYCEDC is working to strengthen the resurgence of Harlem's "Main Street."
+NYCEDC has helped strengthen the resurgence of Harlem's "Main Street."

-NYCEDC is working to help transform 125th Street into a world-class arts, cultural, and entertainment destination and a regional business district.
+NYCEDC has helped transform 125th Street into a world-class arts, cultural, and entertainment destination and a regional business district.

 This vision and the development framework for this work are set forth in a comprehensive rezoning of 125th Street that was approved by City Council in 2008.
 The initiatives that NYCEDC is currently undertaking will advance the goals of the rezoning.